dojo/docs/dojox/charting.rst

 Basically these are the same parameters than the ones passe to dojo.Animation.
 See :ref:`Animation quickstart <quickstart/Animation>` documentation for details.

+Note that all type of plots have animation disabled by default except the Spider plot for which **animate** must be set to **false** in order to disable the animation.

 See :ref:`Animated Chart <dojox/charting>` for a full example.